FundsGlobal Health and Development Fund

 Global Health and Development Fund

-The Global Health and Development Fund aims to improve the health or economic empowerment of people around the world as effectively as possible.
+Aims to improve the health or economic empowerment of people around the world as effectively as possible.

 The Global Health and Development Fund recommends grants with the aim of improving people's lives, typically in the poorest regions of the world where the need for healthcare and economic empowerment is greatest.
 This will be achieved primarily by supporting projects that: